Jan Drenth

-Jan Drenth (born 20 February 1925) is a Dutch chemist.
+Jan Drenth (20 February 1925 – 11 February 2025) was a Dutch chemist.
 He was a professor of structural chemistry at the University of Groningen from 1969 to 1990.

-Career
+Life and career

-Drenth was born in Groningen.
+Drenth was born in Groningen on 20 February 1925.
 He obtained his PhD in mathematics and physics under Eelco Wiebenga at the University of Groningen in 1957, with a dissertation titled: Een röntgenografisch onderzoek van excelsine, edestine en tabakszaadglobuline.
 Drenth subsequently moved to New York, United States, where he became a post-doc and studied protein crystallography under Barbara Low.
-Drenth then returned to the Netherlands and in 1967 was appointed as lector.
-In 1969 he was appointed as professor of structural chemistry, which he remained until his retirement in 1990.
+Drenth then returned to the Netherlands and in 1967 was appointed lector.
+In 1969 he was appointed professor of structural chemistry, which he remained until his retirement in 1990.

 Drenth was elected a member of the Royal Netherlands Academy of Arts and Sciences in 1973.

+Drenth died on 11 February 2025, at the age of 99.